tinyhttp/tinyhttp/README.md

 Coming soon...

-## Example
+## Examples

-At the moment there is only one basic example.
-I will add more of them once I add all the existing Express `req` / `res` extensions.
+Here is a basic example of using middleware and routes:

 ```ts
 import { App } from '@tinyhttp/app'